bradtchapman/jnuc2017/README.md

 # jnuc2017
 Presentation Materials for "2017: A Push Odyssey — Journey to the Center of APNS"

 Thank you so much for attending my session!
-If you missed it, here are the links to my Keynote deck and a static copy of the slides as a PDF.
+If you missed it, here are the links to the Keynote deck, a copy of the slides as PDF, and the intro movie clip.

 Keynote: https://www.dropbox.com/s/lvyso61f3oze4r4/bchapman-jnuc2017-keynote.key